 It should have ended quickly and decisively, but whoever was down there, their dodging skills must have been outstanding.
-The boss was chasing them left and right, firing his huge cannons and breathing fire - whole rivers of fire! - but still the battle raged on, the streams of bluish sparks rarely ceasing, even if sometimes missing, their curves disappearing in the orange sky in dispersing arches.
+The boss was chasing them left and right, firing his huge cannons and breathing fire - whole rivers of fire! - but still the battle raged on, the streams of bluish sparks rarely ceasing, even if sometimes missing, their curves disappearing in the red sky in dispersing arches.

 How much stamina and ammo did the unknown challenger have?

 The boss was looking more and more charred, his health being slowly chipped away.
-Shantae noticed with alarm half a dozen red balls rising from somewhere in the mesa behind her, moving over her head towards the tower, undoubtedly to ambush the hero — for who but a hero would be brave enough to stand against such a boss?
+Shantae noticed with alarm half a dozen red balls rising from somewhere in the mesa behind her, moving over her head towards the tower, undoubtedly to ambush the hero — for who but a hero would be brave enough to stand against such a titan?

 Unsure what to do, Shantae hesitated.
 She should probably help, but she didn't know how far her cannon could shoot nor how fast the things it shot really were.
 So far it had been press the trigger and instant boom, at fairly short distances.
 And these monstrous raspberries were deceptively nimble.

 While she was caught in indecision, the boss exploded, shaking the earth, the resulting cloud of fire and blood and black smoke rising higher than the central tower of the tower top.
 The gate opened...
 Wait, both gates opened releasing the full load of monsters!
 There was a river of pink flowing across the bridge now, too many gorillas to count.